 Custom Options for heavily modified intakes

-A competition car that has had the intake modified or has an engine transplant is not very likely to take a replacement induction kit designed for a standard production car.
-There are still many options for these cars.
+A competition car that has had the intake modified or which has had an engine transplant most likely won’t take a replacement induction kit which was designed for a standard production car.
+If this is the case there are still many options such as a round intake to an airflow meter or a turbo.

 Exposed alloy neck filters: ITG Pipercross

-Cold Air feed alloy neck filters: K&N Apollo & Orion Pipercross Viper Venom & C7000 ITG Maxogen BMC
+Cold Air feed alloy neck filters: K&N Apollo & Orion, Pipercross Viper Venom & C7000, ITG Maxogen

 Some airflow meters have a bolt face rather than a round neck that means a clamp on filter has nothing to fit to, there are adapters listed for some applications.